Inversion Sets and Quotient Root Systems: Introduction

-The uniform approach to inversion sets and inflations requires expanding the class of root systems to include quotient root systems (QRSs for short).
-Roughly speaking, if $\Delta$ is a root system with a base $\Sigma$ and $I$ is a subset of $\Sigma$, the QRS $\Delta/I$ is the image of $\Delta$ under the natural projection $\pi_I: \Span \Delta \to \Span \Delta/ \Span I$.
-QRSs have been studied extensively in connection with Lie theory, \cite{K}, simplicial hyperplane arrangements, \cite{Cu} and the references therein, and 3-fold flopping contractions, \cite{IW}, to mention a few.
+\np Roughly speaking, if $\Delta$ is a root system with a base $\Sigma$ and $I$ is a subset of $\Sigma$, the QRS $\Delta/I$ is the image of $\Delta$ under the natural projection $\pi_I: \Span \Delta \to \Span \Delta/ \Span I$.
+QRSs have been studied extensively in connection with Lie theory, \cite{K}, and simplicial hyperplane arrangements, \cite{Cu} and the references therein, to mention a few.
 The notions of positive roots, bases, etc. extend to QRSs and the counterparts of Weyl groups are certain groupoids called Weyl groupoids.

-Let $R$ be a QRS with positive roots $R^+$.
-By definition, a subset $\Phi \subset R^+$ is an inversion set if $\Phi$ is both closed and coclosed.
-Of course, for root systems, this definition is equivalent to the usual definition of an inversion set.
-The main result of this paper is Theorem \ref{theorem: main theorem} which describes recursively all decompositions of $R^+$ into a disjoint union of inversion sets.
-The main tool in our description is the notion of inflation of a subset of a quotient of $R^+$, see Section \ref{sec: inflations}.
-In preparation for Theorem \ref{theorem: main theorem}, we prove that every subset of $R^+$ (not necessarily an inversion set) can be represented in a canonical way as the inflation of the empty subset, a primitive subset, or the whole of a quotient of $R^+$, see Theorem \ref{theorem: canonical inflation}.

-If $R$ is a root system of type $\AA$, the canonical form of an inversion set and the decomposition provided by Theorem \ref{theorem: main theorem} coincide with the ones from \cite{USRA}.
-The reason for this is that every quotient of a root system of type $\AA$ is equivalent to a root system of type $\AA$ of smaller rank.
-For root systems of types $\BB$ and $\CC$ the situation is a bit more complicated since the quotients do not remain equivalent to root systems of the same type; however, as far as inversion set are concerned these new QRS behave exactly as root systems of types $\BB$ and $\CC$, see Remark \ref{rem:1.20}.
-The situation is dramatically different for root systems of type $\DD$ and for exceptional root systems, which explains why these were beyond reach with the methods developed in \cite{USRA}.

-The paper is organized as follows: In Section 1 we provide the necessary background on QRSs and inversion sets.
-In Section 2 we introduce and study paths of roots in QRSs.
-In Section 3 we define inflations, study their properties, and prove Theorem \ref{theorem: canonical inflation} which proves that every subset of $R^+$ admits a canonical representation as an inflation.
-In Section 4 we introduce and study the properties of the main tool for proving the main theorem, namely the graph $\GPhi$ associated to an inversion set $\Phi \subset R^+$.
-In Section 5 we prove the main theorem of the paper, Theorem \ref{theorem: main theorem}.
-In Section 6 we evaluate the number of fine decompositions of $R^+$ into inversion sets.
-Note that root systems of type $\AA$ give rise to Catalan numbers, so the sequences we obtain in Section 6 may be considered as analogs and extensions of Catalan numbers.
+Quotients of QRSs are also well-defined and taking quotients of QRSs is functorial.
+In particular, for any QRS $R$ and any subset $I$ of a given base $S$ of $R$ we have the quotient $R/I$, the subsystem $R_I$, and the surjection $\pi_I: R \to R/I$.